pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 3. algorithmic subdomain label generation

     If no local configuration is present for the IP subnet, the proxy may generate a unique label and use that for the subdomain by appending a common domain name.
-One such algorithm is to take the network form of an IPv4 subnet without a prefix length (host portion all zeros) and convert it to hexadecimal.
+One such algorithm is to take the network form of an IPv4 subnet without a prefix length (host portion all zeros) and convert it to a hexadecimal string.
 This will give a 8 character unique string to use as a subdomain label.
+For the example above, this label would be cb007100.

 ## Domain name discovery